A Quote:

 "In addition, this discussion of the mechanics of the Eternal Return begs the question: The why of the Eternal Return.
 What does it accomplish?
 Even, what does it will?
 At some point we must ask ourselves what implications this patently metaphysical theory has with the otherwise material nature of Nietzsche's philosophy.

 "We can quickly see that the Eternal Return suffers from the same malady as does theological theories over the existence of God.
 Both are conjecture.
 Neither the Eternal Return, nor God, is provable in any empirical or logical system.
 So we must ask ourselves, how do we cope with the Eternal Return?
 Do we approach it from its metaphysical ramifications?
 Do we accept it on, of all things, faith?
 Or do we take another approach?
 We must remember that the real problem with the idea of the existence of God isn't that it is conjecture, but that the Will to Truth places the mantle of reality/doctrine over that conjecture.
 This is the fallacy inherent in all metaphysics.
 Metaphysics as a discipline is conjecture, and to discuss it as though it were fact, is, if nothing else, faulty rhetoric.
 If, however, when we approach the Eternal Return, we approach it as mythos rather than metaphysics, we find a qualitatively different concept waiting for us.
 (Here, I am admittedly defining mythos--in a binary with metaphysics--as those conjectures we admit are narratives which are unprovable, and un-disprovable, yet, still compel us.)
 We find then, that the significant question we must ask about the Eternal Return, isn't whether it is Truth, but how does it affirm life, or through it, how do we affirm life?"
+Further, I found an astrologer who actually looks at Nietzsche's chart as a symbol of our current collective psyche's dilemna--indeed, that which Nietzsche embodied:

 "Depth psychology, existentialism and the human potential movement: the idea and practice of the liberation of the self involving a necessary opening to the hidden Dionysiac depths; the necessary break with the collective in its conventional, conformist and often cultural/moral mediocrity; individual empowerment through a healthily strong ego; the belief that deep societal change can only come about through personal transformation and individual growth in consciousness -- all this constitutes the best and deepest of the Nietzschean insights!
+For myself, the most haunting description of the problem of Eternal Return was written in the start of Milan Kundera's The Unbearable Lightness of Being.

 Here's a good interview with Kundera about'Unbearable'.